-Wagging her tail a mile a minute, Miss P became America's top dog by winning best in show in a big surprise at the Westminster Kennel Club.
+Wagging her tail a mile a minute, Miss P became America's top dog.
+She won best in show in a big surprise at the Westminster Kennel Club.

 At 4, Miss P is a grand-niece of Uno.
-In 2008, the immensely popular hound barked and bayed his way to becoming the only previous beagle to win at the nation's most prominent dog show.
+In 2008, that hound barked and bayed his way to becoming the only previous beagle to win.
+Westminster is the nation's most prominent dog show.

 Miss P, however, didn't let out a peep in the ring.

 "She is a princess," handler Will Alexander said.

 A quiet one, too.
 Not your normal, everyday, vocal beagle, as most owners can attest.

 Instead, it was the packed crowd at Madison Square Garden on Tuesday night that seemed to loudly gasp when judge David Merriam picked her.

 It was a dog show world shocker.